fbpx

 If you want to keep track of your personal Spotify song stats and analytics, like what songs and artists you listen to the most, I’ve researched exactly how you can start tracking your Spotify streams.

-To learn more about how you can set this up and start tracking your personal stats, check out my full article on Spotify Analytics For Listeners.
+To learn more about how you can set this up and start tracking your personal listening stats, check out my full article on Spotify Analytics For Listeners.

 But…